Skip to content

 sniff(iface="eth0", filter="ether proto 0x88e3", prn=parse_mrp_frame, store=False)

-Running this during a ring failover shows the exact sequence: MRP_LinkDown from the MRC adjacent to the failure, followed by MRP_TopologyChange from the MRM.
-If MRP_TopologyChange does not appear, the MRM is not reacting, which points to a VLAN or UUID mismatch.
+Running this script during a ring failover shows the exact sequence: MRP_LinkDown from the MRC adjacent to the inoperability, followed by MRP_TopologyChange from the MRM.
+If MRP_TopologyChange does not appear, then the MRM is not reacting.
+This behavior points to a VLAN or UUID mismatch.

-The following script tracks MRP_Test frame timing to detect ring problems before they cause outages.
-It alerts when test frames stop arriving or when topology changes occur too frequently.
+The following script tracks MRP_Test frame timing to detect ring issues before the issues cause outages.
+The script alerts when test frames stop arriving or when topology changes occur too frequently.

 from scapy.all import sniff, Ether